Juljulia/Plain-news/README.md

 # Plain News Feed

-This is an hand-in assignment for Web developers students at Yrgo.
+This is one of the first hand-in assignment for Web developers students at Yrgo 2019.
 It's a Plain News feed created by using HTML, CSS and PHP.

 ## Installation